-Doctors Serge and Georges Camprasse are the promoters and inventors of the use of mother-of-pearl in human and veterinary health.
+Doctors Serge and Georges Camprasse are the promoters and inventors of the use of nacre in human and veterinary health.

 Somewhat unconventionally, the Doctors Camprasse began their work with applied rather than fundamental research, in order to gain knowledge geared around their practical aim of using a natural biomimetic biomaterial.

 Births of Georges and Serge Camprasse (twin brothers) in Guadeloupe.